-- If you use a build system that automatically downloads dependencies, such as Gradle or Maven, no installation is necessary; just see Chapter 37, page 250. - If you wish to try the Checker Framework without installing it, use the Checker Framework Live Demo webpage. - This section describes how to install the Checker Framework from its distribution.
-The Checker Framework release contains everything that you need, both to run checkers and to write your own checkers. - Alternately, you can build the latest development version from source (Section 39.3, page 295).
+- If you use a build system that automatically downloads dependencies, such as Gradle or Maven, no installation is necessary; just see Chapter 37, page 251. - If you wish to try the Checker Framework without installing it, use the Checker Framework Live Demo webpage. - This section describes how to install the Checker Framework from its distribution.
+The Checker Framework release contains everything that you need, both to run checkers and to write your own checkers. - Alternately, you can build the latest development version from source (Section 39.3, page 296).

-Requirement: You must have JDK 8 or JDK 11 installed.
-The Checker Framework processes code written for either of those versions.
+Requirement: You must have JDK 8, JDK 11, or JDK 17 installed.
+The Checker Framework processes code written for any of those versions.
+(For running the Checker Framework under other JDK versions, see Section 2.2.2.)
 The installation process has two required steps and one optional step.

-- 1. Download the Checker Framework distribution: - https://checkerframework.org/checker-framework-3.18.0.zip - 2.
-Unzip it to create a checker-framework-3.18.0 directory. - 3.
+- 1. Download the Checker Framework distribution: https://checkerframework.org/checker-framework-3.19.0.zip - 2.
+Unzip it to create a checker-framework-3.19.0 directory. - 3.
 Configure your IDE, build system, or command shell to include the Checker Framework on the classpath.
 Choose the appropriate section of Chapter 37.